hdfiresky/Dramaverse/backend.md

     "scripts": {
       "start": "node server.js",
       "dev": "nodemon server.js",
-      "setup-db": "node server.js --setup-db"
+      "seed": "node server.js --seed"
     },
     ```

 6.  **Copy Drama Data**: Copy the `dramas.json` file from `/public/data/dramas.json` into your new `/backend` directory.
-The setup script will use this file.
+The seed script will use this file.

 ## 3. Project Structure